LukeGrahamLandry/WrapperLib/README.md

 - [X] provide an implementation like Forge's DeferredRegister that can be used from common code

+## Entity

+- `AttributeHelper#register`: register an entity's attributes from common code
+- replacement for NetworkHooks#getEntitySpawningPacket

 ## Example Mod

 have two versions. showing what you'd have to do without the library